Date: 22 June 2020

 - Jacob Turner, Fountain Court Chambers, author of 'Robot Rules: Regulating Artificial Intelligence' (Palgrave Macmillan, 2018)

 The first webinar 'COVID-19, Artificial Intelligence and Data Governance: A Conversation with Lord Tim Clement-Jones' is available here.

-Event convened by Dr Irene Pietropaoli, Research Fellow in Business & Human Rights, British Institute of International and Comparative Law.
+Series convened by Dr Irene Pietropaoli, Research Fellow in Business & Human Rights, British Institute of International and Comparative Law.

 Pricing and Registration